rf8f76e33/apijam-FS/Lab Guides/Lab 1 - Design and Build a simple API Proxy/README.md

 backend services.

 ### The API Proxy Concept

-[Merriam Webster says](http://www.merriam-webster.com/dictionary/proxy) that a proxy is

-> the agency, function, or office of a deputy who acts as a substitute for another

 Within the domain of Apigee Edge, an API Proxy is something that acts as a substitute for the actual API implementation, sometimes called a "backend".
 Instead of clients directly connecting to a backend API, a client will connect to an API Proxy that runs in Apigee Edge, and Apigee Edge will connect to the backend API.